dror27/dk-shack/vol2/songs/en/Revolution.md

 # Revolution

 Revolution coming your way
-Better listen out to what I say
+Better listen to what I say

 (make up your own words here, revolt!)